VandaDias/GetCleanData_Assignment/CodeBook.md

 tBodyGyroJerkMean

 #Analysis Performed

 1. Open packages needed to perform the analysis: dplyr

 2. Read all the files needed
  - activity_labels.txt
  - features.txt
  - subject_train.txt
  - X_train.txt
  - y_train.txt
  - subject_test.txt
  - X_test.txt
  - y_test.txt

-3. Assgniment Goal 1: merge the training and the test sets to create one data set
+3. Assignment Goal 1: merge the training and the test sets to create one data set
  - names the column headings for the 561 features dataset, both in the train and in the test sets
  - creates new data frames to incorporate new columns, both in the train and in the test sets
  - adds specific columns of subject and activity to both the train and the set data sets
  - merges the training and the test sets: HAR_dataset

 4. Assignment Goal 2: extracts only the measurements on the mean and standard deviation for each measurement
  - removes duplicated column names
  - identifies mean and std column names
  - selects mean and std column names and last 2 columns (activity and subject)

 5. Assignment Goal 3: uses descriptive activity names to name the activities in the data set

 6. Assignment Goal 4: appropriately labels the data set with descriptive variable names
  - labels all column names to lower case
  - substitutes "-" for "_" in all column names
  - eliminates the parenteses in all column names

 7. Assignment Goal 5: from the data set in step 6, creates a second, independent tidy data set with the average of each variable for each activity and each subject: HAR_grouped